jondashkyle/nanopage/readme.md

 ## Extra

 Using Choo?
 Try the plugin!
-Alternatively, you can create a super simple approximation.
+Alternatively, you can create a super simple approximation with a plugin of your own.

 <details><summary><b>Use the Choo Plugin</b></summary>

 ```js
 var html = require('choo/html')
 var choo = require('choo')